 - Crystal growth mechanisms taking place at a nano-,

 In addition, modeling advances for crystal growth will be featured, such as:

 - Model-based control and model-based design

 IWMCG-9 will be an open forum for synergistic discussions, allowing for fruitful exchange between industrial, academic, and scientific participants from diverse fields.
 The workshop will include invited and oral presentations, poster sessions, and industrial exhibits.

-Volcanic Activity Will Not Impact the Conference
+Volcanic Activity and the Conference

 The recent, much reported activity of the Kilauea volcano is not expected to impact the Workshop significantly, and we urge participants to make their travel plans to attend.
 The Kilauea volcano is over 90 miles away and separated by the southwest flank of Mauna Loa from the conference site at Keauhou Bay.

 Kilauea is the most active volcano in the world and has been erupting continuously since 1983.
 While trade winds occasionally blow volcanic gasses (vog) up the Kona coast, recent measurements, notably the PM2.5 AQI (air quality index), indicate that the air quality has been improving and in the “Good” range as of mid-August.
 Current information on air quality is available at https://airnow.gov/index.cfm?action=airnow.local_city&mapcenter=0&cityid=46.